treefishuk/Nomoni/docs/tutorials/part-three-asset-and-nav-improvements.md

 The PopulateMenu Extension will be created in the next step.

-## Step 15 : Add Extension new Extension method to BasePageModelExtensions.cs
+## Step 15 : Add new Extension Method to BasePageModelExtensions.cs

 ```